 Therefore, if you choose to insert images in your menu make sure you don’t go overboard and select only a couple per category.
 Experienced restaurateurs prefer adding one of their top three most expensive items on the menu and/or their signature dishes.
 It’s not an exact science but if you want to sell more of something this is a lucrative trick.

-Just analyse how well structured, easy to navigate and enticing the entire presentation is.
-The descriptions are short and familiar with an emphasis on the food not the prices.
+Just analyze how well structured, easy to navigate, and enticing the entire presentation is.
+The descriptions are short and familiar with an emphasis on the food, not the prices.
 Plus the Marinated grilled shrimp in the image dares us to try it.

 Less is more in our menu templates

-If you have to many options in your menu your customers will feel overwhelmed by the abundance.
-The right strategy for this problem is to always have a few solid option for them to choose from.
+If you have too many options on your menu, your customers will feel overwhelmed by the abundance.
+The right strategy for this problem is to always have a few solid options for them to choose from.
 Don’t try to please everyone because you simply just can’t.
 Try to think like an accountant when you build your menu.
-Less items means less loses so you have to figure out what’s the right proportion for your business.
+Fewer items mean less loses so you have to figure out what’s the right proportion for your business.

-Don’t forget about the order you present the items in your menu.
-In this menu template designed for wine bars the list begins with sparkling wines and continues to white wines, rosé and reds.
+Don’t forget about the order you present the items on your menu.
+In this menu template designed for wine bars, the list begins with sparkling wines and continues to white wines, rosé, and reds.
 This is the right order and I can’t stress this enough don’t try to reinvent the wheel.

 If you can manage to follow these instructions and build your menu following the existing patters implemented in our menu templates your customers will become regulars.
 And that’s what you’re after, right?!